 Why not kick off the year with a resolution to improve indoor air quality?
 Indoor air pollution is associated with a number of health problems, such as asthma and other allergies, Multiple Chemical Sensitivity (MCS), respiratory and heart disease, and lung cancer.
 We spend most of our time indoors, at home, at school or in the workplace, and are exposed to a wide range of pollutants including allergens, Volatile Organic Compounds (VOCs), and nitrogen dioxide.
-Trying out our top tips to improve indoor air quality can be a worthwhile investment in your and your family's health.
+Trying out our top tips to improve indoor air quality can be a worthwhile investment in you and your family's health.

 2. Shampoo your pets.
 Are you trying to balance living with an allergy with keeping a pet?
 Pet dander, especially from cats and dogs, is a potent allergen.
 Around 40% of people suffering with asthma are also suffering with cats allergies.
 But if you wash your pet with an allergy friendly dog or cat shampoo, allergens in their fur will be destroyed on contact.
 Your animal probably loves his or her routine, but it's also crucial to limit their access to rooms in the house.
 If they are in the habit of lying on your bed, train them out of it.
 If your pets have any soft toys, remember that they harbour house dust mites – get rid of these by washing the toy with Allergen Wash Laundry Detergenton a regular basis.
-You can also use this detergent to wash your bedding with it.
+You can also use this detergent to wash your bedding with.

 3. Switch to electric.
 An electric cooker is better for your health than a gas cooker.
 So bear this in mind if you are refurbishing your kitchen.
 There have been many studies showing this.
 For instance, kids growing up with gas in the kitchen have twice the risk of developing asthma as those who grow up with second hand smoke, and people cooking with gas are twice as likely to develop respiratory problems as those cooking with electric.